learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 ## What is Sinatra?

-[Sinatra][sinatra] is a Domain Specific Language (or DSL) implemented in Ruby that's used for writing web applications.
+[Sinatra][sinatra] is a small web framework that provides a Domain Specific Language (or DSL) implemented in Ruby designed for simple web applications.
 Created by [Blake Mizerany](https://github.com/bmizerany), Sinatra is Rack-based, which means it uses Rack under the hood and can use many tools designed to work with Rack.
-It's used by companies such as Apple, BBC, GitHub, LinkedIn, and more.
+It's been used by companies such as Apple, BBC, GitHub, LinkedIn, and more.

 Essentially, Sinatra is nothing more than some pre-written methods that we can include in our applications to turn them into Ruby web applications.

-Unlike Ruby on Rails, which is a Full Stack Web Development Framework that provides everything needed from front to back, Sinatra is designed to be lightweight and flexible.
+Unlike Ruby on Rails, which is a full-stack web development framework that provides everything needed from front to back, Sinatra is designed to be lightweight and flexible.
 Sinatra is designed to provide you with the bare minimum requirements and abstractions for building simple and dynamic Ruby web